 Food is, indeed, more than just a meal.
 It also symbolizes hope.

-The World Food Day is a global commemoration to highlight the state of food security in the world, the challenges of universal access to nutritious food for all.
+The World Food Day is an annual global commemoration on 16th October, to highlight the state of food security in the world, the challenges of universal access to nutritious food for all.